FIRST-YEAR STUDENTS

 Application Tips

-Note: *If you’re applying through the non-freshman application, you can attach an optional essay (in Word or PDF format) in an email to admissions@gsu.edu.
-Be sure to include your PantherID.
+*Please Note: If you’re applying through the nontraditional student application, you can attach an optional essay (in Word or PDF format) in an email to [email protected].
+Be sure to include your Panther ID number.

 Topics and Tips for the Optional Essay

-It’s not easy to write about yourself – this is likely something you haven’t done in the past.
+It’s not easy to write about yourself.
+This is likely something you haven’t done in the past.
 Don’t overthink it.
 Just write what you feel most comfortable with.

 Here are the essay topics from which to write a 250-650 word essay